Traditional Options definition

 • Rollover Options has the meaning provided in Subsection 3.1(h).

-• Company Stock Options means any option to purchase Company Common Stock pursuant to any Company Stock Plans.
+• Company Stock Options means all options to acquire shares of Company Common Stock from the Company, whether granted pursuant to the Company Stock Plans or otherwise.

 • Stock Options means the collective reference to "Incentive Stock Options" and "Other Stock Options".